-Transcript of Moving With Medicare Video
+Transcript of Medicare Advantage Plans Video

 Do you have plans to move to a new state during retirement, maybe to be near family or to enjoy a warmer climate?
 If so, you are not alone.
 And when it comes to moving, many people create a checklist to stay organized in the process.
 As a Medicare beneficiary, one thing you will need to add to your checklist of moving tasks is updating Medicare.
 Depending on the type of plan you have, you may need to change plans once you have a new address.

 Hi, there.
 I'm Danielle Kunkle Roberts, co-founder here at Boomer Benefits and bestselling author of "10 Costly Medicare Mistakes You Can't Afford to Make."

 Although your Medicare Part A and Part B don't change when you move to a new state, your other plans, such as Medicare Part D, Medicare Advantage, and Medigap plans can change.
 Let's first discuss Medicare Advantage and Medicare Part D plans when you're moving states.

 Medicare Advantage and Part D plans vary by county.
 Therefore, moving to a new state usually means you're moving outside that plan service area, and you will need to enroll in a new plan offered in your new service area.
 Moving outside your current plan's service area will create a special election period, or SEP, that allows you to change Medicare Advantage and Part D plans midyear.
 The SEP starts the month before you move and ends two months after the move.
 For example, if you move in July, your SEP starts on June 1st and ends September 30th.
 So, if you wait to notify your carrier until after you move, you'll have two months from the month you move to enroll in a new plan.